 Alvaro Jimenez-Sancho, The beginnings of bricks import in southwestern Hispania.
 An ideological reading.

-Although at least in the colony Romula Hispalis (Seville) brick production is noted in the reign of Claudius, our hypothesis is that the deductio of this colony was the arrival of these materials as a reference ideological of the new legal status, understanding brick as the specifically Roman material that brings together a series of ideological values which are manifested in its use.
+Although brick production is at least attested in the colony Romula Hispalis (Seville) in the reign of Claudius, our hypothesis is that the deductio of this colony was the arrival of these materials as a reference ideological evidence of the new legal status, understanding brick as the specifically Roman material that brings together a series of ideological values which are manifested in its use.
 In this sense, Seville as one of the most important ports in the Western Mediterranean will be fundamental in understanding the arrival of these materials.